DangerOnTheRanger/nimatic/README.md

 * One other non-base template for your pages/posts to use.
 * An index page.
 Technically not necessary as far as Nimatic is concerned, but your site should probably have one.

 Pages with Nimatic are directories underneath the `pages` directory, each containing two files: `meta.json`, which defines some metadata about the page-to-be, and `page.md`, which is the Markdown content of the page-to-be.

+If you want an example of how a bare-bones Nimatic site works, look at the one included in this repository.
+Running Nimatic in this directory will cause the site to be built, and you can then view the result in your web browser.

 ### Nimatic templating

-Nimatic templates are plain text with a couple special strings that get replaced:
+Nimatic templates are interpreted as plain text (though it makes sense to write them as HTML) with a couple special strings that get replaced:

 * `$title` - this is the title of the current page.
 * `$content` - in a non-base template, this is the body of the page after it has been converted to HTML.
 In the base template, this is the content of the non-base template.

+You can add your own template variables through each page's `meta.json` file, described below.

 ### meta.json